International Day of Education

 Creating action to achieve these targets by 2030 will help us ensure inclusive, equitable and quality education for all.

 How you can get involved with International Education Day activities

-A great place to start is simply to help build awareness about the International Day of Education and the challenges that so many children face around the world that hinder their ability to receive a quality education.
+A great place to start is simply to help build awareness about International Day of Education and the challenges that so many children face around the world that hinder their ability to receive a quality education.
 Sharing information on social media, starting conversations with your friends and family, or even organising educational events in your community are excellent ways to spread awareness.

 Another way to get involved is by donating to organisations working to make education accessible and equitable for all children.
-At ChildFund, one of our leading programs is focused on providing access to early childhood education for all boys and girls.
+At ChildFund Australia, one of our leading programs is focused on providing access to early childhood education for all boys and girls.
 This includes constructing new schools and renovating existing schools, providing classroom furniture and equipment, and training school teachers and educational leaders.

 In the words of Malala Yousafzai, “One child, one teacher, one book, one pen can change the world.”
 This International Day of Education, we invite you to help us change the world.

 “I’m thrilled to be a better reader!”Read Story

 Prasak’s new bicycle helps him get to school safelyRead Story

 One school is dedicated to education for children with hearing impairmentsRead Story